Icinga/icinga2/doc/5-configuring-icinga-2.md

   env             |**Optional.** A dictionary of macros which should be exported as environment variables prior to executing the command. vars            |**Optional.** A dictionary containing custom attributes that are specific to this command. timeout         |**Optional.** The command timeout in seconds.
-Defaults to 5 minutes.
+Defaults to 5 minutes. arguments       |**Optional.** A dictionary of command arguments.

+Command arguments can be used the same way as for `CheckCommand` objects.

 ### <a id="objecttype-eventcommand"></a> EventCommand